brianbills21/profit-trailer/Anderson Strat with EMAGAIN/README.md

  BTW, don't panic when you see PT start buying up everything in site and leaving you with a low BTC balance,

  it cleares the bags in less than a day.

+ Oh and, if you want to HODL a percentage of you BTC without spending it all, here are some parameters:

+ THE PRICE IN BTC YOU WILL MAKE THE FIRST BUY AT:

+ ALL_max_cost = 0
+ ALL_max_cost_percentage = 1
+ ALL_min_buy_balance = 0
+ ALL_min_buy_balance_percentage = 60

+ This preserves 60% of your BTC balance.

+ But truthfully, I don't care what form my money is in, I want max profits.